A Digital Nomad Guide to Bishkek

 Most Coffee shops in Bishkek are chain-like, but there are a few that make for great workspaces.
 Hygge Coffee is located below Ololohaus coworking, and it offers some of the best coffee in Bishkek.
 Other coffee shops with lots of space and nice working areas are Owl Coffee and Social Coffee.
 They serve delicious coffee and create an excellent workspace if you like working from a coffee shop.

-Where to live in Bishkek
+Best Places to Live in Bishkek

 Bishkek is a relatively small city, so choosing where to stay is quite simple.
 Personally I always stay where the hostels are, which can be anywhere in the city.
 There is no designated tourist area or local’s area.
 Kyrgyzstan has only recently opened up to tourism, so the infrastructure is still in the making.
 The concept of tourism is still relatively fresh in Bishkek, so you won’t find a huge amount of areas to stay where you won’t be around locals.
 This is great because you get a true and immersive experience, which I think is what makes central Asia so great.